 Worse is that they couldn’t even get his powers right.
-In the comics his Spider-Sense warns him of danger while in this show when arriving at a murder scene Peter receives a flashback of the crime being committed the night before.
+In the comics, his Spider-Sense warns him of danger while in this show when arriving at a murder scene Peter receives a flashback of the crime being committed the night before.
 So basically this Spider-Man has some bullshit psychic abilities.
-Despite the show having surprisingly decent ratings it was cancelled by CBS because they were starting to be labeled the “Super Hero Network” as they had such shows as The Incredible Hulk and Wonder Woman as well as other failed attempts like Captain America and Doctor Strange.
+Despite the show having surprisingly decent ratings, it was cancelled by CBS because they were starting to be labelled the “Super Hero Network” as they had such shows as The Incredible Hulk and Wonder Woman as well as other failed attempts like Captain America and Doctor Strange.
 Why this bothered them when it was making them money is beyond me.
 True fans of Spider-Man were certainly not saddened by this early cancellation of this incarnation.

 I’m sure some of you readers knew of the Nicholas Hammond Spider-Man series and maybe even had seen an episode or two but one incarnation of Spider-man you may not have come across was in production at roughly the same time and surprisingly of much higher quality, only it took place in the magical faraway land of Japan.

-Supaidāman was a live action Japanese series produced by the Toie Company and dealt with a young motorcycle racer Takuya Yamashiro (Shinji Todō) who got his powers from the last survivor of Planet Spider who had been hunting the Iron Cross Army across the known universe.
-This is a bit of a departure from the Marvel Comics version and aside from the awesome Spider-Man costume and a few Spiderlike abilities such as wall crawling and Spider-Sense there isn’t a single thing from this show that comes from the comic.
+Supaidāman was a live-action Japanese series produced by the Toie Company and dealt with a young motorcycle racer Takuya Yamashiro (Shinji Todō) who got his powers from the last survivor of Planet Spider who had been hunting the Iron Cross Army across the known universe.
+This is a bit of a departure from the Marvel Comics version and aside from the awesome Spider-Man costume and a few Spiderlike abilities such as wall-crawling and Spider-Sense there isn’t a single thing from this show that comes from the comic.
 This Spider-Man often calls upon the alien spacecraft Marveller that can also turn into a giant robot called Leopardon to defeat his enemies.

-This show was the result of a three year licensing agreement between Marvel and the Toie Company that allowed them to use each other’s properties however they wanted and though this show is nothing like the Marvel Comic it was badass incredible to say the least.
+This show was the result of a three-year licensing agreement between Marvel and the Toie Company that allowed them to use each other’s properties however they wanted and though this show is nothing like the Marvel Comic it was badass incredible to say the least.
 The stunt work was simply fantastic and for the first time we see an athletic Spidey doing “Amazing” and “Spectacular” things as he leapt and swung into combat against insurmountable odds.
-That Spider-Man would eventually hop into a giant robot to finish of his foes may put off some purists but this show was just too fun not to love.
+That Spider-Man would eventually hop into a giant robot to finish off his foes may put off some purists but this show was just too fun not to love.

-Now I’m sure some of you are thinking “Hey, Nicholas Hammond and Shinji Todō were not the first live action Spider-Men, what about The Spidey Super Stories on The Electric Company?”
+Now I’m sure some of you are thinking “Hey, Nicholas Hammond and Shinji Todō were not the first live-action Spider-Men, what about The Spidey Super Stories on The Electric Company?”

 Yes, in 1974 the PBS children’s show The Electric Company aired various skits to help kids learn to read and one of them starred a Spider-Man that only spoke in word balloons as he thwarted petty crimes.
 Spider-Man (Danny Seagren) faced off against such foes as Dr. Fly, The Spoiler and Count Dracula and many featured actor Morgan Freeman known at the time as Easy Reader.
 As silly and low budget as these skits were they actually put to shame some of the stuff from the Nicholas Hammond version.

-The Eighties saw some decent Spidey action in various cartoons; Spider-Man (1981-1982) and then Spider-Man and His Amazing Friends (1981-1986) which had Peter Parker rooming with Iceman and Firestar in a cool tricked out pad that could instantly transform into a crime fighting base.
+The Eighties saw some decent Spidey action in various cartoons; Spider-Man (1981-1982) and then Spider-Man and His Amazing Friends (1981-1986) which had Peter Parker rooming with Iceman and Firestar in a cool tricked out pad that could instantly transform into a crime-fighting base.
 Later the show was paired up with the Hulk and became The Incredible Hulk and The Amazing Spider-Man.

-Aside from Blade in 1998 and Bryan Singer’s X-Men movie in 2000 Marvel hadn’t had much luck with their live action properties but that was all to change with Sam Raimi’s Spider-Man.
-He may have altered some aspects of the comic such as organic web shooters but Tobey Maguire really nailed the Peter Parker character and add to that the visual wizardry of John Dykstra you finally had a Spider-Man a wide general audience could get behind.
+Aside from Blade in 1998 and Bryan Singer’s X-Men movie in 2000 Marvel hadn’t had much luck with their live-action properties but that was all to change with Sam Raimi’s Spider-Man.
+He may have altered some aspects of the comic such as organic web-shooters but Tobey Maguire really nailed the Peter Parker character and add to that the visual wizardry of John Dykstra you finally had a Spider-Man a wide general audience could get behind.
 A 100 million dollars first weekend certainly got everyone in Hollywood’s attention.